On primitive ideals: Applications to symplectic reflection algebras

-The categories $\ou, \od$ (see Definition \ref{oo}) for $\sH_c$ have only finitely many (isomorphism classes of) simple objects, by [DO].
-Thus Theorem \ref{duflo} applies (note that we are using here only the easy, purely commutative, part of Gabber's Separation theorem, since $A^\pm$ are commutative algebras) and we get \begin{corollary} Both Duflo theorem and Theorem \ref{duflo2} hold for rational Cherednik algebras. \end{corollary}
+Associated to the above data, we have categories $\ou, \od$ (see Definition \ref{oo}).
+Applying Theorem \ref{duflo} (note that we are using here only the easy, purely commutative, part of Gabber's separation theorem, since $A^\pm$ are commutative algebras), we obtain the following result